Officials 'expecting Bahamians to be disciplined' as curfews end

 “It has a place because when you have a curfew you actually can limit the movement of an individual at a particular time.
 What we’re saying is that we’re expecting Bahamians to be disciplined.
 We need to move forward.”

-There is some concern that COVID-19 cases will spike with the state of emergency and emergency orders coming to an end.
+There is some concern that COVID-19 cases will spike with the state of emergency and emergency orders now over.

 However, the minister expressed confidence in the steps being taken so far.